michalczerski/stormmore-monitor-bin/README.md

 I'm planning to add other indicators ssd usage, voltages, frequency, power consumption and many more.

 ## Caveats
-So far it works only in games with borderless fullscreen.
+So far it works only in games with borderless fullscreen because it's made in WPF but working on capturing directx/opengl drawing context.